git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Kontrol2.md

-# Native Instruments Komplete Kontrol 2 S49, S61, S88, Komplete Kontrol A49, A61, M32
+# Native Instruments Komplete Kontrol 2/3 S49, S61, S88, Komplete Kontrol A49, A61, M32

 Support for Native Instruments Komplete Kontrol controllers, which use the NI Host Integration protocol.

-Since Native Instruments Host Integration service is only available for Windows and Macos, **Linux is not supported**.
+Since Native Instruments Host Integration service is only available for Windows and Macos, **Linux is not supported** for all devices except Kontrol 3 keyboards.

 ## Installation